anp-scp/django-to-rest/docs/full_guide/marking_model_for_REST.md

     * `customViewParams (dict)`: To provide customized methods and variables for view set.
 For example, custom serializer, list method, create method, retreive method, update method, partial_update method, delete method, get_object methhod, get_queryset, et.
     * `excludeFields (list)`: The fields that needs to be excluded from the JSON object.
 Provided fields will not be included in the serializer.
 If customSerializer is provided then this parameter will be ignored.
     * `methodFields (list)`: The list of methods as read only fields.
 This can be used to include the model's methods output as field.
 This include only those field that don't take any parameter.
-    * `requiredReverseRelFields (list)`: Whenever a one to one relation is created, a reverse field is also included in the serializer for the model in the other side of relationship To make those a required field in post and put.
+    * `requiredReverseRelFields (list)`: Whenever a one to one relation is created, a reverse field is also included in the serializer for the model in the other side of relationship.
+To make those a required field in post and put.
 Provide the list of fields.

 For example: